How to Accept Google Pay / Apple Pay / Microsoft Pay in WordPress

 …not WP Simple Pay Pro!

-After installing and activating the plugin, its setup wizard will prompt you to connect your Stripe account with WordPress.
+Once you’ve installed and activated the plugin, its setup wizard will prompt you to connect your Stripe account.
+If you don’t have a Stripe account yet, you can create one now.

 If you didn’t see the setup wizard, simply head over to WP Simple Pay » Settings » Advanced tab and click the Launch Setup Wizard button.